 Tourism Nova Scotia gathers and reports tourism statistics on behalf of the tourism industry.
 These statistics help inform our decision-making, help describe visitors to Nova Scotia, and can be used by tourism businesses and organizations for planning and business development.
 As tourism indicators are compiled from several sources, data becomes available at different times.
 Tourism Nova Scotia reports the most up-to-date statistics available so reporting timelines for each indicator may differ.

-Nova Scotia continues to see slower recovery in visitation from Atlantic Canada that was first observed in 2023, with visitation from Atlantic Canada down by 3% in the first seven months of 2024 (13,000 fewer visitors).
-Visitation from Atlantic Canada remains well below 2019, down by 26%, or 169,000 fewer visitors.
+Nova Scotia continues to see slower recovery in visitation from Atlantic Canada, with visitation from Atlantic Canada down by 3% in the first nine months of 2024 (21,000 fewer visitors) compared with 2023.
+Visitation from Atlantic Canada remains well below 2019 levels, down by 25%, or 214,000 fewer visitors.

 Non-resident Visitors to Nova Scotia: